SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 14 April, 2024
+### 📅 Monday, 15 April, 2024
 ------
 ### Events
 ------
-As of my last knowledge update in March 2023, specific events scheduled for April 14th in any given year may vary.
-However, April 14th has been home to recurring events and notable historical occurrences in the USA.
-Here's a general overview using bullet points:

-Historical Events (not yearly occurrences):
-- April 14, 1865: President Abraham Lincoln was shot by John Wilkes Booth at Ford's Theatre in Washington, D.C.

-- April 14, 191
+- Tax Day: April 15 is traditionally the due date for filing individual income tax returns with the Internal Revenue Service (IRS).
+On this day, many Americans rush to submit their taxes before the deadline.
+- Emancipation Day Observance: If April 15 falls on a weekend or coincides with Emancipation Day (celebrated in Washington D.C. on April 16), Tax Day may be moved to the next working day.
+- Boston Marathon: Usually held on Patriots' Day
 ### Positive Qoute
 ------
-"Every sunrise brings new hope and a fresh start.
-Let your dreams soar on the wings of possibility! 🌅✨😊"
+"Every new sunrise brings a fresh chance to dance with joy 🌅💃 Embrace the day with an open heart and a spirit of adventure! 🚀😊"